 - Benefit-eligible faculty and staff receive a base desktop computer and phone

 - Other computers should be purchased through ITS.
-These computers will be supported at no additional cost for four years
+Computers centrally purchased through ITS that meet the campus standards will be supported at no additional cost for four years

 - Simplifies distributing cost for new programs or initiatives; example: software that is site-licensed with cost based on FTE count